 Expenses for Invitations and Visits to Clubs.

-The District shall pay mileage expenses and hotel expenses for District Officers’ official visits and for meals when part of travel time.
+The District shall pay mileage expenses and hotel expenses for Leadership Team’ official visits and for meals when part of travel time.
 The club shall be responsible for meals, if they are part of the meeting structure.

-When a member of the District Board elects to attend a club function and is not part of the program or officially representing the District, the member is responsible for the expenses.
+When a member of the Leadership Team elects to attend a club function and is not part of the program or officially representing the District, the member is responsible for the expenses.

 All requests for reimbursement must be made on the expense reimbursement form.